Product Liability Insurance: Cost & Coverage

 Product Liability Coverage Details

-- Claims-made require both the triggering event and the claim filing to take place while the policy is in force.
+- Claims-made policies require both the triggering event and the claim filing to take place while the policy is in force.
 However, most claims-made policies include prior acts coverage for triggering events that occur before the policy starts.
 Without this coverage, events that cause damage before you buy your policy would be denied, even if you only learn about them during the life of the policy.

 - Reimbursement payments